Home

 Can be a Deadly Problem

-Magnesium Depletion is a side effect of some drugs that can have deadly consequences.
+Magnesium Depletion is a side effect of some drugs and supplements that can have deadly consequences.
 Magnesium deficiency occurs when magnesium is lost because of the effects of the drug.
 Some drugs, like diuretics- also called 'water pills', simply cause magnesium deficiency due to the excess urine that they produce.

-What Can Happen from Magnesium Depletion
+What Can Happen from

 Many of the dangerous side effects of these drugs are a result of these magnesium losses.
 One of the most dangerous is a condition called Prolonged QT Interval which can cause heart rhythm disturbances and even lead to sudden death.

 Other effects from magnesium deficiency are the Signs of Magnesium Deficiency that are simply EVERYWHERE when you know what to look for.
-'Subclinical' magnesium deficiency is actually a huge problem that causes severe and mild chronic problems in tens of thousands in western countries.
-But these are rarely recognized due to the fact that standard laboratory blood Magnesium Level testing is completely inaccurate and unable to detect most magnesium deficiencies.
+'Subclinical' magnesium deficiency is a huge problem that causes mild to severe chronic health problems.

-How to Avoid Magnesium Deficiency from Drugs
+Magnesium Deficiency from Drugs

 If you can't avoid taking these drugs, for MOST of these drugs, you can take magnesium with them following the guidelines on the Magnesium Dosage page.
 But be sure to check with your doctor or pharmacist because taking Magnesium with Quinolone Antibiotics will inactivate them and cause them not to work.